thespectrewithin/cross-lingual_NER/README.md

 ## Train Cross-Lingual NER Model

-For the Lasagne/Theano implementation, run:
+For the Lasagne/Theano implementation, to reproduce our results, run:

 ``run_lasagne_ncrf.sh``